 The kitchen is the most dangerous room in the house, so kitchen safety is important.

 Do you practice kitchen safety?
-Here are some easy tips to make your kitchen as safe as possible.
+These easy tips will help make your kitchen as safe as possible.

 General Kitchen Safety: Setup